Assassin’s Creed Odyssey falls far short of its own wondrous sandbox

 I wish that they had taken the time and effort that went into creating 20 or 30 of these quests and made one single side quest with multiple steps, characters that mattered a bit, and provided substantial rewards like a new ability for your ship.

 Even main story quests, such as the targets you’ll be taking on, can be disappointingly shallow.
 You’re supposed to be following threads and clues, but several are just handed to you: Here’s some lady.
 Here’s her exact location.
 Go kill her.
 No dialogue, no footwork, no alternatives.
 Stab this person and take their shiny thing.
 Shouldn’t I at least try to get some information out of her?
-Why isn’t there even a death cutscene like in so many of the other games?
+Why isn’t there even a death cut scene like in so many of the other games?

 The writing is hit and miss.
 The main story and its immediate side quests are fine — I’m perhaps 25 hours in and I’m interested to see where it’s going, even if it’s not particularly surprising.
 And it helps that the writing and voices for the main characters are leaps and bounds above the rest.